-Ministerial uses:

-Ac = Special accessory use.
-Also see: Article 10, Accessory use; and Section [21-5.330,] 21-5.50-3(c), Home occupations

-P = Permitted principal use

-[P/e] P^ = Permitted use subject to standards in Article 5

-= Permitted principal use subject to standards enumerated in Article 9; see Section 21-9.80-5(d),

-21-9.80-6(d), 21-9.80-7(d) or 21-9.80-8(d)

-P-AMX = Within the apartment precinct, a permitted principal use only within the apartment mixed use subprecinct

-Discretionary uses:

-Cm = Requires an approved Conditional Use Permit - minor subject to standards in Article 5; no public hearing required

-= Requires an approved Conditional Use Permit - major subject to standards in Article 5; public hearing required

-Other:

-N/A = Not applicable as a land use category in that precinct, since it is already regulated under another land use category.

-Note: An empty cell in the above matrix indicates that use or structure is not permitted in that precinct.

-- 1 Provided a solid wall 6 feet in height [shall be erected] is constructed and maintained on any side or rear boundary adjoining the apartment precinct. - 2 Provided that where these uses are integrated with other uses, pedestrian access [shall] must be independent from the other uses, and no building floor [shall] may be used for both dwelling and commercial purposes."
+Table 21-9.6(A) Waikiki Special District Precinct Permitted Uses and Structures Precinct Use or Structure Apartment Resort Mixed- Use Public Ministerial uses: Ac = Special accessory use.
+Also see: Article 10, Accessory use; and § [21-5.330,] 21-5.50-3(c), Home occupation P = Permitted principal use [P/e] P = Permitted use subject to standards in Article 5 P = Permitted principal use subject to standards enumerated in Article 9; see § 21-9.80-5(d), 21-9.80-6(d), 21-9.80-7(d) or 21-9.80-8(d) P-AMX = Within the apartment precinct, a permitted principal use only within the apartment mixed-use subprecinct Discretionary uses: Cm = Requires an approved Conditional Use Permit - minor subject to standards in Article 5; no public hearing required C = Requires an approved Conditional Use Permit - major subject to standards in Article 5; public hearing required Other: N/A = Not applicable as a land use category in that precinct, since it is already regulated under another land use category.
+Note: An empty cell in the above matrix indicates that use or s structure is not p ermitted in that precin ct.
+Provided a solid wall 6 feet in height [shall be erected] is constructed and maintained on any side or rear boundary adjoining the apartment precinct.

-SECTION 61.
-Table 21-9.6(C), Revised Ordinances of Honolulu 1990, is amended to read as follows:
+SECTION 65.
+Table 21-9.6(C), Revised Ordinances of Honolulu 2021, is amended to read as follows: